-The Peace Negotiation Team Within the Prime Minister's Office directly to the prime minister, forming the basis for the team's authority.
+The Peace Negotiation Team was established at the Prime Minister's Office.
+Brigadier General Udi Dekel, the head of the Negotiation Team, reported directly to the prime minister, forming the basis for the team's authority.
 Dekel, who had served in the IDF as the head of the Strategic Planning Division, and as the head of the Foreign Relations Division in the General Staff, was appointed a head of the Unit and was assigned a small number of staff positions, which required the joint approval of the prime minister and the foreign minister.
 Selected for the team were highly motivated professionals who viewed the achievement of an agreement with the Palestinians as the primary strategic goal of the State of Israel and the Jewish people.